parin225/Data-Visualization-Team-Project/README.md

 ### MySQL-
 1. Login to your ***MySQL database***
-2. Create a new database within a new file in order to load the Pandas dataframes into MySQL by “CREATE DATABASE HIV_AIDS;”
+2. Within our Github repository "Data-Visualization-Team-Project" we created a MySQL file called "hiv_aids.sql" for you to download within your MySQL.
+PLease download this file and it will created the HIV_AIDS database that we are using within MySQL prior to running the following.

 ### Static/js/config.js-
-1. Within the **config.js** file located within Data-Visualization-Team-Project/static/js/config.js, change your API_key from www.mapbox.com after logging in.
+3. Within the **config.js** file located within Data-Visualization-Team-Project/static/js/config.js, change your API_key from www.mapbox.com after logging in.

 ## Welcome to our HIV Website